Why Dubai is shutting its main airport

 The emirate’s second airfield is undergoing a $35 billion expansion

-Dubai International Airport (DBX) is set to close, with UK travellers rerouted to the city’s second airfield – once its $35 billion expansion is complete.
+Dubai International Airport (DXB) is set to close, with UK travellers rerouted to the city’s second airfield – once its $35 billion expansion is complete.

-Flights out of the popular UAE aviation hub will be moved as part of long-term plans to make Dubai’s Al Maktoum International Airport (DWC) five times the size of DBX.
+Flights out of the popular UAE aviation hub will be moved as part of long-term plans to make Dubai’s Al Maktoum International Airport (DWC) five times the size of DXB.

-Paul Griffiths, CEO of Dubai Airports, confirmed that DBX will close, with every service moving to DWC, at the Arabian Travel Market last week.
+Paul Griffiths, CEO of Dubai Airports, confirmed that DXB will close, with every service moving to DWC, at the Arabian Travel Market last week.

 He said that there is “little sense in operating two major hubs with such close proximity to one another”.

-A record 92.3 million passengers passed through terminals at DBX, the world’s busiest airport for international travel, in 2024.
+A record 92.3 million passengers passed through terminals at DXB, the world’s busiest airport for international travel, in 2024.

 The increase in footfall from international tourists has put new pressure on the capacity of DXB, which is constrained on all sides by residential neighbourhoods and two major highways.